 In children, bruxism can occur as they react to growth.
 You may not prevent such cases, but if your child is grinding teeth due to underlying issues like stress, you can avoid it.
 One way is to create a calm routine for bedtime.
 For example, include a warm shower before sleep, play soothing music, and limit the hours of watching television.

 Limiting activities that can contribute to stress is critical.
 Also, examine your feelings and learn how to deal with anxiety.
-You can start the journey to stress management by talking to a close friend or consulting a counselor who can equip you with essential coping skills.
+You can start the journey to stress management by talking to a close friend, meditating, or consulting a counselor who can equip you with essential coping skills.

 If you think grinding teeth is causing you discomfort and disrupting your sleep, seek professional specialty dental treatment at Lovett Dental Upper Kirby.
 The recommendations of the dentist will depend on the cause and other factors unique to your situation.